iamkasumi/Student-Records-Management-System/README.md

 ## Holy Family Montessori: Student Record Management System

+FINAL PROJECT: IT 311 - System Administration and Maintenance
+IT 312 - System Integration and Architecture
+IT 313 - System Analysis and Design
+IT 314 - Web Systems and Technologies
+BSIT - 3107

 ### Description
 This project aims to efficiently and effectively manage and organize student-related information of Holy Family Montessori.
 Specifically, here are the key objectives of this Student Record Management System:
 1. To centralize all student-related data, including personal information and grades in a single, secure database.